DFE-Digital/register-training-providers-prototype/app/content/accessibility.md

 ## Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: <becomingateacher@digital.education.gov.uk> Include ‘Accessibility’ in the subject line of your email.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: <a href="mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility" class="govuk-link">becomingateacher@digital.education.gov.uk</a> Include ‘Accessibility’ in the subject line of your email.

 ## Enforcement procedure